 Please read the following blog post for an in-depth discussion of the interplay between a dismissal claim and the WSIA statute bar:

-7. Other Statutory Protections for Disabled Employees
+7. Other Statutory and Legal Protections for Disabled Employees

 Both the Employment Standards Act (ESA) and the Workplace Safety and Insurance Act (WSIA) offers some statutory protections for disabled employees.